Single sign-on (SSO) connects students and staff to various applications and systems through the use of one password.

-Single Sign-On (SSO) is a service provided by Griffith College which allows users to access applications such as Moodle, Papercut and Library Services by logging in just once to SSO.
+Single Sign-On (SSO) is a service provided by Griffith College which allows users to access applications such as Moodle, Papercut (printing) and Library Services by logging in just once through our SSO portal.
 In addition to the Griffith applications, SSO provides access to the EduGate and EduGain suites of applications, student discounts, video conferencing and more.

 When prompted for your username use your Griffith’s e-mail address and your PC password used to login to the computers on campus.
 This applies for both staff and students.

 When using any SSO application, users will be prompted to release certain information or attributes to the application.
 This information is typically required by the application to operate effectively and some of the attributes may be considered personal information (username or email address, for example).
 This process is known as Attribute Release Consent and the page will look like this:

 Clicking Accept releases the attributes required by the application and users can use the radio buttons to indicate whether or not they should be prompted again.
 By default, users will be prompted each time they access an application.